Welcome!

 Nadia

 "Nadia Wheatley, long admired for versatility and skill is also a seriously serious writer.
-Bold, too." - Ruth Park, Australian
+Bold, too." - Ruth Park

-Over a career of 40 years, Nadia Wheatley has published a number of award-winning works of fiction, history and biography.
+Over a career of 40 years, Nadia Wheatley has published a number of award-winning works of fiction, history and biography, including The Life and Myth of Charmian Clift (described by critic Peter Craven as ‘One of the greatest Australian biographies’).
 Her most recent books are the memoir Her Mother’s Daughter (Text Publishing 2018), winner of the 2019 Waverley Nib Award, and Radicals — Remembering the Sixties, co-written with Meredith Burgmann (NewSouth, 2021).
 In her role as Charmian Clift’s biographer, Nadia has edited Sneaky Little Revolutions — The Selected Essays of Charmian Clift (NewSouth 2022) and The End of the Morning (NewSouth 2024).

 In 2014 the University of Sydney awarded Nadia an Honorary Doctorate of Letters, in recognition of 'her exceptional creative achievements in the field of literature, her work as an historian and her contribution to our understanding of Indigenous issues, cultural diversity, equity and social justice and the environment through story'.